multiversx/mx-sdk-dapp/README.md

       const { address, signature } = await provider.login();
       navigate(`/dashboard?address=${address}`);
     },
-    onCancelLogin: () => { // optional action to be performed when the user cancels the login navigate('/');
+    onCancelLogin: async () => { // optional action to be performed when the user cancels the login navigate('/');
     }
   });